Board of Directors

 Rachel Camp, Director

 Rachel Camp is a Co-Director of the Domestic Violence Clinic and a Professor from Practice at Georgetown University Law Center.
+Professor Camp plays an integral role in hiring, training, and mentoring all DCALF attorneys and managing the LL.M. program for Georgetown fellows.
 She joined Georgetown’s faculty in 2011 and became a co-director of the Domestic Violence Clinic (DVC) in 2013.
 Professor Camp has devoted her career to advocating on behalf of vulnerable and marginalized populations.
 She has represented, and has supervised law students representing, hundreds of survivors of intimate partner violence in civil protection order and family law cases during her time at Georgetown and while a Clinical Teaching Fellow at the University of Baltimore School of Law.
 In addition to direct legal representation, Professor Camp has supervised law students on a variety of community education and systemic legal reform projects aimed at increasing access to justice for survivors.
 Professor Camp’s co-authored article on integrating community legal education into clinical programs was published in the Clinical Law Review in 2012.

 Between 2000-2008, Professor Camp served as an Assistant Attorney General with the Oregon Department of Justice.
 While there, she served as counsel for a variety of state agencies, including the Department of Human Services in matters involving child abuse and neglect.
 Prior to her employment at the Oregon Department of Justice, Professor Camp was an attorney at the Maryland Disability Law Center representing patients at a maximum-security state psychiatric hospital in civil and administrative matters.
 Professor Camp currently serves on the Board of Directors of the D.C.
 Domestic Violence Fatality Review Board, the D.C.
 Affordable Law Firm, Girls on the Run of Central Maryland.